benleane83/benleane83.github.io/blog/_posts/204-08-16-copilot-workspace.md

 Wait, so the generated code isn't perfect on the first try?
 Likely not.

-Like any AI editor, Workspace will get you most of the way there on common programming tasks on the first attempt, and then need refining into a finished product.
+Like any AI editor, Workspace will get you most of the way through common programming tasks on the first attempt, and then need refining into a finished product.
 Where the Workspace IDE shines though is in the '**co-editing experience**'.
 Every element, from the initial task prompt through to specs to code, is made to be edited and re-generated on the fly.
-That means less emphasis on the perfect one-shot prompt to complete the task, and more ability to refine and even rethink as you go.
+That means less emphasis on a perfect one-shot prompt to complete the task, and more ability to refine and even rethink as you go.

 That's something other AI code generation tools have struggled with, leaving you tempted to throw away their code entirely if it's off-mark.
 Hell, there are even Undo / Redo buttons built into the UI to let you experiment and back out changes with confidence!